darklorddad/Swinburne-COS40005-CTPA-FLORENCE/florence/llm_chatbot_service/README.md

 ## Health Data Context

-The chatbot automatically includes a 7-day health summary with each conversation:
+The chatbot automatically includes the patient's full health context with each conversation:

-- **Glucose Metrics**: Latest reading, 7-day average, time in range, hyper/hypo events
-- **Blood Pressure**: Average systolic/diastolic readings
-- **Activity**: Total activity minutes
+- **Patient Profile**: Name, age, gender, risk level
+- **Thresholds**: Patient-specific targets for glucose, BP, etc.
+- **Raw Monitor Data**: Complete history of glucose, blood pressure, BMI, etc.
+- **Activity Logs**: Full history of physical activities
-- **Meal Data**: Meal logs with glucose context
+- **Meal Logs**: Daily food logs with pre/post-meal glucose readings

-This context is fetched from Supabase and formatted for the LLM prompt.
+This raw data is fetched from Supabase and formatted for the LLM prompt, allowing the AI to perform its own analysis.

 ## LLM Integration